spicy dill cucumbers.

 1. ferment.

-• Empty the water into a small mixing bowl, then incorporate 3% of the combined weight of everything in salt.
-Add honey and whisk thoroughly until the salt is completely dissolved.
+• Empty the water into a small mixing bowl, then incorporate 3% of the previously recorded weight in salt.

 • Pour the salt brine over the cucumbers.